 Objective: to solve a moderately large problem using C++.
 Some parts of the standard library that haven't yet been introduced in the course will be used.
-Information about these is given in section 3.
+They are introduced in section 3.

 1 Spelling Correction

 Most word processors can check the spelling of a document and suggest corrections to misspelled words.
 Often, a dictionary is used - words that aren't in the dictionary are considered to be misspelled.
 The suggested corrections are the words in the dictionary that are "similar" to the misspelled word.